Planning the Home Education Year: Part 2 – Finding Your Child’s Dominant Intelligence and Learning Style

 Learning styles are broken down into main three categories:

-When it comes to finding your child’s learning style and dominant intelligence, observe your child carefully for a period.
-Luckily, as a parent, you have the advantage over a classroom teacher in that you have been with your child since the very beginning and have years worth of observations to go by.
+When it comes to finding your child’s preferred learning style and “intelligence” or talent, observe your child carefully for a period.
+Luckily, as a parent, you have the advantage over a classroom teacher in that you have been with your child since the very beginning and have years’ worth of observations to go by.
 In case you want to take more time with this, observe your child:

-While there are checklists/quizzes that you can look at for multiple intelligences, you already know what your child’s strengths are.
-In looking at the list above, you have already pointed out two of your child’s strengths—one in terms of what consider the more academic intelligences (the first six on the list) and one of what consider the more social intelligences (the last two).
+In looking at the list above, you have already pointed out two of your child’s strengths or preferences—one in terms of what is considered the more academic “intelligence” (the first six on the list) and one of what is considered the more social “intelligence” or talent (the last two).

-For a disabled child, focusing on intelligences first (as opposed to learning style) is beneficial since some restrictions are prevalent.
-You can narrow down your child’s dominant intelligence by the process of elimination.
+For a disabled child, focusing on preferred “intelligence” or talent first (as opposed to preferred learning style) is beneficial since some restrictions are prevalent.
+You can narrow down your child’s preferred intelligence by the process of elimination.
 Be cautious here.
 Having a limitation in one area does not mean that your child isn’t intelligent in that area, as I demonstrate below.

-My son is non-verbal and beginning to learn to read and write.
-Linguistic intelligence would not be his dominant intelligence at this time.
+My son is non-speaking and beginning to learn to read and write.
+Linguistic “intelligence” would not be his preferred “intelligence” or talent at this time.
 I also know that he’s not quite understanding numbers and number sense; therefore, I could easily eliminate logical-mathematical.

-Despite the fact that my son has a mild hearing loss in one ear and a severe hearing loss in the other, since birth, he’s been extremely motivated by sounds.
+Despite having a hearing impairment, my son has been extremely motivated by sounds since birth.
 He has always loved music and rhythm.
-In fact, when I was still pregnant, I distinctly recall him kicking during a drum band performance at school.
-Merely in the way that he lights up when I switch on music, without a doubt, my son has strong musical-rhythmic intelligence.
+Merely in the way that he lights up when I switch on music, my son has a strong musical-rhythmic preference.

-I cannot speak of his intrapersonal intelligence because I am not sure what he understands about himself just yet.
-However, he has strong connections with everyone he encounters which leads me to think that he classifies as possessing interpersonal intelligence.
+I cannot speak of his intrapersonal “intelligence” because I am not sure what he understands about himself just yet.
+However, he has strong connections with everyone he encounters, which leads me to think that he likely has high interpersonal ‘intelligence.”

-I’ve narrowed it down to 2 primary intelligences: musical-rhythmic and intrapersonal.
+I’ve narrowed it down to two preferred “intelligences” or strong talents: musical-rhythmic and interpersonal.

-These intelligences were likely developed and nurtured in him throughout his life.
-Does that mean that I never focus on the other intelligences?
-Of course not.
-This gives me a solid place to start.
-This tells me that to help my son learn new concepts, I could begin where/in ways that he is most proficient and slowly develop the other intelligences.
-I primarily teach to these intelligences, but I also create learning activities that reinforce the less dominant intelligences because he deserves the exposure to further develop the parts of himself he chooses.
+Does that mean that I never focus on the other areas?
+No. This gives me a solid place to start.
+This tells me that to help my son learn new concepts, I could begin where/in ways that he is most proficient and slowly develop the other areas of his life.
+I primarily lead with these preferences in mind, but I also create learning activities that reinforce other areas because he deserves the exposure to further develop the parts of himself he chooses.

-My son prefers to explore his world through touch and deep body experiences.
-Based on his dominant intelligences, you would think that he’s more of an auditory learner.
+My son prefers to explore his world through touch and deep-body experiences.
+Based on his preferred “intelligences” or talents, you would think that he’s more of an auditory learner.
 However, because he tends to use his body to learn about new things in his environment, I could say that he’s a tactile-kinesthetic learner, hands down (pun intended!).

-To find your child’s dominant intelligences (aim for two to get started), ask yourself:
+To find your child’s preferred “intelligences” or talents (aim for two to get started), ask yourself:

-To find your child’s main learning style, ask yourself:
+To find your child’s preferred learning style, ask yourself:

-You don’t need complicated checklists to figure out your child’s dominant intelligences and learning style.
+You don’t need complicated checklists to figure out your child’s preferred “intelligence” or talent and learning style.
 As a parent, you intuitively know the answer to these questions.
 Take some time in your home educating reflections journal to respond to these questions.
-Once you have the intelligence and learning styles in writing, you will be better able to plan for your child’s year (which is what’s coming up in the rest of this series).
+Once you have the preferred “intelligence” and learning styles in writing, you will be better able to plan for your child’s year (which is what’s coming up in the rest of this series).

-What have you observed about your child’s learning style and dominant intelligence(s)?
+What have you observed about your child’s preferred learning style and “intelligence(s)/talents?”

 Resources: